MTG/acousticbrainz-client/README.md

 path: /path/to/streaming_extractor_music
 ```

-If you don't specify an absolute path, we will first look in $PATH, and then
+If you don't specify an absolute path, we will first look in `$PATH`, and then
-the same directory as the submission script.
+the same directory as the submission script, `abzsubmit`.

 The sqlite database is used to keep track of uploaded files so that they are
 not submitted twice.